arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 {% hint 'warning' %}
-It is a best practice and a recommended approach to not run _Agent_ instances on the same machines where _DBServer_ instances are running.
+It is a best practice and a recommended approach to not run _Agent_ instances on different machines than _DBServer_ instances.

 When deploying using the tool [_Starter_](../../../Deployment/ArangoDBStarter/README.md) this can be achieved by using the options `--cluster.start-dbserver=false` and